 Anne Collier (b.
 1970, Los Angeles) currently lives and works in New York.
 Collier’s work was the subject of a survey exhibition at the Sprengel Museum, Hanover, Germany, (2018), that traveled to Fotomuseum Winterthur, Switzerland (2019).
 Other recent solo museum exhibitions include: FRAC Normandie, Rouen, France (2017); and a major survey organized by the Museum of Contemporary Art, Chicago (2014), which traveled to the Hessel Museum of Art, CCS Bard College, Annandale-on-Hudson, NY (2014); the Aspen Art Museum, Aspen (2015), and the Art Gallery of Ontario, Toronto, Canada (2016).
 Her work is included in the permanent collections of The Museum of Modern Art, New York; the Whitney Museum of American Art, New York; the Solomon R. Guggenheim Museum, New York; the Museum of Contemporary Art, Los Angeles; the San Francisco Museum of Modern Art; The Art Institute of Chicago; the Centre Georges Pompidou, Paris; and the Tate, London, among others.

 As part of the Contemporary Art Program, the Museum of Cycladic Art presents the Cycladic Café Art Project connecting social spaces with art.
 Aiming to embrace both the greek and the international contemporary art scene, the Museum presents works by internationally acclaimed and emerging artists, which relate to current Museum exhibitions and activities.
 The Cycladic Café Art Project stimulates an intimate dialogue bringing art closer to everyday life.

-Aphrodite Gonou & Atalanti Martinou
+Curated by: Aphrodite Gonou & Atalanti Martinou

 Please rotate your device to portrait view.